ashes999/terrace/README.md

 - **Desktop:** Release mode builds compiled binaries.
 On Windows, you get a `game.exe` file to `bin\desktop-gosu`.
 You can ship this, along with the `content` directory together, as your final, self-executable game.
 - **Android:** Release mode builds the APK in release mode.
 Which key file to use is TBD.

-# Contributing to Terrace
+# Target Setup

-If you plan to contribute to `terrace`, you need to set up Ruby (1.9.3 or newer), along with platform-specific pieces:
+To use Terrace, you need Ruby (1.9.3 or newer), along with platform-specific pieces:

 ## Web
 To build binaries for the web, you need: